Here’s a complete list of my full-length scripts.

 RED MOON RISING IN THE EAST (one man show)

 Based on the life of Sergei Korolev, the mastermind of the Soviet space program.
-Because his name was a state secret in the Soviet Union, he is virtually known in the West, but he is almost single-handedly responsible for the space race — he launched the first satellite, the first animal into space, the first satellite to the moon, the first man in space, the first woman in space, and many other space firsts long before the Americans.
+Because his name was a state secret in the Soviet Union, he is virtually unknown in the West, but he is almost single-handedly responsible for the space race — he launched the first satellite, the first animal into space, the first satellite to the moon, the first man in space, the first woman in space, and many other space firsts long before the Americans.
 Korolev was a visionary engineer who was first jailed under Stalin’s purges for his experiments, and then released when Stalin understood the need for a missile program.
 Korolev died tragically, in 1966, and the Soviet moon program died with him.
 Cast: One man show.
 Running time: 90 minutes.

 • Produced by Alley Stage, Mineral Point, Wisconsin, June 25-July 11, 2009.